MaximilianLloyd/patternvault.nvim/README.md

 ## ⇁ The Solution:
-The ability to persist your search patterns and access them easily.
+The ability to persist your patterns and access them easily.

 ## ⇁ Installation: